Top Ten Nutritional Myths.

 A high-protein diet boosts healthy antioxidant levels while low protein induces oxidative stress.

-Myths, Distortions and Lies About BEEF.
+Myths, Distortions, and Lies About BEEF.

-A large study published by the Journal of Bone and Mineral Research shows both elderly men and women who consumed the most animal protein had the lowest rate of bone loss, while those who consumed the least amount of animal protein had the highest rate of bone loss.
+High-protein Diet Found Beneficial.A large study published by the Journal of Bone and Mineral Research shows both elderly men and women who consumed the most animal protein had the lowest rate of bone loss, while those who consumed the least amount of animal protein had the highest rate of bone loss.
 A study by the American Journal of Clinical Nutrition has shown that postmenopausal women who consumed the highest amount of animal protein had the strongest bones and the lowest percentage of hip fractures.
-Diets lowest in meat required a longer time for healing of a bone fracture and the slowest recovery time for illnesses in general.
+People who ate diets lowest in meat required a longer time for healing of a bone fracture and had the slowest recovery time for illnesses in general.
 Eating meat improves healing and health.

 Guidelines for Healthy Exercise.

-The high-fat, low-carbohydrate diet and healthy exercise as presented on this site will preserve health and heal the body.
+The high-fat, low-carbohydrate diet, and healthy exercise as presented on this site will preserve health and heal the body.
 Healthy exercise should be thought of as variety of everyday activities plus a few extra activities.
 Some of the activities should be demanding enough to increase the heart rate to 70 to 80 percent of maximum.
 The maximum heart rate is considered to be 220 minus your age.
 Healthy exercise is strongly suggested for overall cardiovascular health.
 One doesn't have to join a club and pay money to get a healthy level of exercise.
 A few suggested "Do's and Don'ts" are:

 Activities to do: